 - Cabbage can be steamed essentially in the juices as little or as limp as you like

 Find directions for Ninja Foodi corned beef and cabbage recipe here.
+Beef and vegetables come out incredibly flavorful using this method.

 Cooking Corned Beef and Cabbage in a Dutch Oven

-- If you don’t have a dutch oven it’s a great way to cook using cast iron.
+- If you don’t have a large dutch oven it’s a great way to cook using cast iron.

 - You can buy my Dutch Oven here.